Greg Burson – Yogi Bear, Quick Draw McGraw, Snagglepuss, Officer Smith, Wally Gator, Loopy De Loop, Peter Potamus, Uncle Undercover

 Promotional art of Jellystone Mall from the Yo Yogi! press kit. |

-The action was moved from Jellystone Park to the new Jellystone Mall in
+moved from the traditional Jellystone Park to the new Jellystone Mall in

 Jellystone Town (surprisingly not in the country of Jellystone).
 The